-Areas of Expertise: imperiled species habitat conservation planning, Endangered Species Act policy, State wildlife regulatory policy, incentive-based conservation, natural resource conflict resolution, facilitation, project management.
+Areas of Expertise: imperiled species habitat conservation planning, freshwater aquatic species, Endangered Species Act policy, Farm Bill policy, State wildlife regulatory policy, incentive-based conservation, natural resource conflict resolution, facilitation.

 Kat Diersen is responsible for advancing Defenders' conservation objectives throughout the Southeast, with an emphasis on the Southern Appalachian region.
 She promotes imperiled species conservation by engaging state and federal agency officials, public and private landowners and managers, and citizen stakeholders in integrated wildlife and landscape-scale conservation efforts.
 Kat works with stakeholders to protect, improve and expand habitats for vulnerable native wildlife through public policy development that leads to better land and water management.